-Home Energy Efficiency Myth#1: Internal wall and attic condensation is caused by lack of ventilation.
+Home Energy Efficiency Myth#1: Wintertime condensation is caused by lack of ventilation.

 True in a way, but there’s much more to it than meets the eye.
 Although the right kind of building ventilation can allow condensed water to leave walls or attics harmlessly, lack of ventilation is not entirely the root cause of condensation.
 It’s not even the most important part.
 The real cause is air leakage at times of year when outdoor air is colder than indoor air.

 The ability of air to hold moisture is directly proportional to its temperature.
 The warmer the air, the more moisture it can hold.
 So if warm, indoor air is allowed to make its way into wall cavities or attic spaces, that air will slowly cool as it moves deeper into the building envelope.
-Eventually, the air will lose the ability to hold the moisture it used to be able to handle at higher temperatures, causing water to appear out of nowhere (condensation) in the form of tiny droplets within your walls or attic.
+Eventually, the air will cool to the point where it loses the ability to hold the moisture it used to be able to handle at higher temperatures, causing water to appear out of nowhere (condensation) in the form of tiny droplets within your walls or attic.
 The level where temperatures drop to the point of causing condensation is called the dew point.

 That distressed homeowner with water running out from behind the baseboard had a 2×4 wall insulated with fiber-based batts and an improperly installed vapour barrier.
 The warm, moist indoor air that leaked into the wall cavity encountered a sharp temperature gradient between interior and exterior wall surfaces.
 This caused the air to cool, losing its ability to hold moisture, leading to massive internal wall condensation and leaking.
 This condition is actually quite common, though not often as extreme.
 Not that it matters much.
 A little water in your wall cavities is as bad as a lot.
 You still get mold growth in both cases.